 The palace was built in 1744 on an elevated position atop the Augustinian bastion near the Hofburg and hugged the city walls.
 At the time it was named Tarouca Palace, after its first owner, Count Emanuel Silva-Tarouca.
 Duke Albert, who was the son-in-law of Empress Maria Theresa, moved into the building in 1794.

 Albert ordered a complete remodeling of the palace, both inside and outside, in a neoclassical style.
 He also had the palace expanded and the architect, Louis Joseph Montoyer, even incorporated a section of the former Augustinian monastery into the building.
-When the remodelling was complete the duke brought his already acclaimed collection of graphic art to the palace, and it has resided there ever since.
+When the remodeling was complete, the duke brought his already acclaimed collection of graphic art to the palace, and it has resided there ever since.

 The palace today